DataDog/documentation/content/tracing/advanced_usage/_index.md

 {{% /tab %}}
 {{% tab "Node.js" %}}

 Coming Soon.
-Reach out to [Datadog support team][contact support] to be part of the beta.
+Reach out to [the Datadog support team][contact support] to be part of the beta.

 [contact support]: https://docs.datadoghq.com/help